- Community survey on integrative oncology

 Community Survey: What Does Success Look Like in an Integrative Oncology Program?

 Please share your wisdom and experience in the survey form.
 Thank you.

 - “Dr. Lauren Atlas’s laboratory is recruiting postdoctoral researchers with expertise in fMRI and affective science to join the Section on Affective Neuroscience and Pain to lead new projects on the psychological modulation of pain and emotional experience using high field imaging (7-Tesla MRI).
 Dr. Atlas’s lab is part of NCCIH’s new intramural program, and affiliated with the Intramural Research Programs of the National Institute on Mental Health (NIMH) and National Institute on Drug Abuse (NIDA)."
 NCCIH job posting.

 - Interested in working at the National Academies of Sciences, Engineering, and Medicine?
 They have been posting job openings this summer.
 I haven't seen any specific to "acupuncturist", but if you have extra skills and training in research, writing, or program management and want to work there, here is their job listing board.

-JACM, a peer reviewed scientific journal focused on integrative health care models, published special issue editions this past year (highlighted in this letter from the editor).
-If you missed them, the issues were on integrative oncology, whole systems approach to healthcare, and group delivered services.
+JACM, a peer-reviewed scientific journal focused on integrative health care models, published special issue editions this past year (highlighted in this letter from the editor).
+If you missed them, the issues were on integrative oncology, whole-systems approach healthcare, and group delivered services.